Arlodotexe/OwlCore.AI.Exocortex/README.md

 # OwlCore.AI.Exocortex [![Version](https://img.shields.io/nuget/v/OwlCore.AI.Exocortex.svg)](https://www.nuget.org/packages/OwlCore.AI.Exocortex)
 The creation of an Exocortex is part of a larger exploration into the "Symbiosis of Artificial and Human Intelligence"[^3].

+Inspired by the paper "Generative Agents: Interactive Simulacra of Human Behavior"[^1]

 ## **An Echo of Experiences**
 **Definition**: The Exocortex is a **remembrance agent**, a generative agent specialized in remembering a narrative of observed events over time.